It is easy to think that Muscadet is simply the terminus of the Loire Valley, but historically and geologically, it […]Keep Reading

 Domaine Johanna Cécillon covers 8 hectares of orchards located on Johanna’s family estate in Sévignac and Trédias in Brittany, France.
 The estate perpetuates the tradition of Johanna’s grandparents, whose apple groves were located in La Grange aux Moines near the north coast of Brittany.

-Louis Cécillon, Johanna’s father, is a descendant of a line of winemakers from the Rhône Valley.
+Louis Cécillon, Johanna’s father, is a descendant of a long line of winemakers from the Rhône Valley.
 He trained in cidermaking, his passion, in his adopted home of Brittany.
 Together, Johanna and Louis maintain and manage their family’s orchards – manually harvesting their apples and making traditional Breton cider, all while respecting the environment around them.

 The domain’s parcel selections have revealed the forgotten Celtic terroir of centuries past.
 In cultivating this ancient land, the estate has one objective: to produce rare, exceptional ciders that can be shared and enjoyed with others.
 In crafting these ciders, they practice manual harvesting, natural yeast primary fermentation, no added SO2 or enzymes, barrel aging, secondary fermentation in the bottle with native yeasts, and no disgorgement.
 The majority of their orchards are greater than 30 years old and are a diverse selection of indigenous apple varieties.
 They practice organic farming, believing that it not only produces the best fruit but that it is the only way to preserve, for future generations, this unique and ancient terroir.Close